Tag: Organic Chemistry

 Conditions for protection and deprotection of the trityl (Tr) protecting group

-The trityl group (Tr or Trt) is an acid-labile protecting group that might remind you of Boc!
-Here we explain the “standard” trityl and exciting, more advanced versions!
+The trityl group (Tr / Trt) is an acid-labile protecting group (reminds you of Boc?)!
+Here we cover “standard” trityl and more advanced versions.

 What is the Trityl Protecting Group?